HSR-Enhanced Sparse Attention Acceleration: Full Background and Definition

 In this section, we display more fundamental concepts.
+In Section~\ref{sec:preliminary:Softmax_attn}, we introduce a modified version of Softmax attention that operates on a specific subset of indices.
+It defines the top-$r$ nearest neighbors Softmax attention, which focuses on the most relevant entries in the attention matrix.
+In Section~\ref{sec:preliminary:Softmax_attn_extension:massive_activation}, we describe the massive activation property for attention mechanisms.
 In Section~\ref{sub:app_preli:probability_tools}, we introduce several important probability properties and bounds.
 In Section~\ref{sub:app_preli:hsr_data_structure}, we detail the time complexity and performance of half-space reporting (HSR) data structures.